fly-hiring/be-elixir-challenge/README.md

 * In real life, there's probably a lot more database schema.
 Don't worry about real life, just worry about what we're asking for.
 * Skip quality of life improvements.
 We're wary of code coverage tools, refactors, testing library changes, etc. We definitely don't want you to spend time on that stuff.

 **_And last, if you know what you're doing, don't spend more than two hours writing the code._** If you are learning, take all the time you need.
 But if you're experienced with Phoenix (Elixir), databases, and data consistency issues, this should be a quick project.
+Really, we mean it.
+This shouldn't eat up your whole weekend.

 ### How to submit your work